-Information that Must be Available as a Community Health Choice Member on an Annual Basis 10 Important Things to Remember 10 New Technology Assessment Utilization Management Decisions Quality Improvement Moral or Religious Objections 11 12 How Community Health Choice Works 12 Benefits of Joining Community Health Choice 12 Member Identification (ID) Card 13 Information about the CHIP Perinatal Member Identification (ID) Card CHIP Perinatal Member ID Card How to Read the CHIP Perinatal Member ID Card 13 How to Use your CHIP Perinatal Member ID Card 13 CHIP Newborn ID Card: CHIP ID Card: How to Read the ID Card 14 14 How to Read the ID Card How to Replace the CHIP Member ID Card 14 Primary Care Providers for CHIP Members and CHIP Perinate Newborn Members 15 What do I need to bring to my/my child's doctor's appointment?
+Information that Must be Available as a Community Health Choice Member on an Annual Basis 11

+Important Things to Remember 11

+New Technology Assessment

+Quality Improvement

+Moral or Religious Objections

+How Community Health Choice Works 13

+Benefits of Joining Community Health Choice

+Member Identification (ID) Card 14

+Information about the CHIP Perinatal Member Identification (ID) Card

+CHIP Perinatal Member ID Card

+How to Read the CHIP Perinatal Member ID Card

+How to Use your CHIP Perinatal Member ID Card 14

+How to Replace the CHIP Perinatal Member ID Card 14

+Information about the CHIP and CHIP Newborn Member Identification (ID) Cards 15

+CHIP Newborn ID Card: 15

+CHIP ID Card: 15

+How to Read the ID Card 15

+How to Use the ID Card 15

+How to Replace the CHIP Member ID Card 15

+Primary Care Providers for CHIP Members and

+CHIP Perinate Newborn Members 16

+What do I need to bring to my/my child's doctor's appointment?

 What is a Perinatal Provider or Primary Care Provider?

 How can a CHIP or CHIP Perinatal Newborn Member change their Primary Care Provider?

 Can a clinic be my/my child's Primary Care Provider?
-(Rural Health Clinic/Federally Qualified Health Center) Who else can be my Primary Care Provider?
+(Rural Health Clinic/Federally Qualified Health Center)

+Who else can be my Primary Care Provider?

 How many times can I change my/my child's Primary Care Provider?

 When will a Primary Care Provider change become effective?

 Are there any reasons why a request to change a Primary Care Provider may be denied?
+17

 Can a Primary Care Provider move me or my child to another Primary Care Provider for non-compliance?
+17

 What if I choose to go to another doctor who is not my/my child's Primary Care Provider?
+17

 How do I get medical care after my/my child's Primary Care Provider's office is closed?
+18

-Physician Incentive Plan information 15 15 16 16 16 16 16 16 17 Providers for CHIP Perinate Members What do I need to bring to a Perinatal Provider's appointment?
+Physician Incentive Plan information 18

+Providers for CHIP Perinate Members 18

+What do I need to bring to a Perinatal Provider's appointment?

 Can a clinic be a Perinatal Provider?
-(Rural Health Clinic, Federally Qualified Health Center) How do I get after hours care?.
-17 Changing Health Plans What if I want to change health plans?
+(Rural Health Clinic, Federally Qualified Health Center)

+How do I get after hours care?

+Changing Health Plans 18

+What if I want to change health plans?
 How many times can I change health plans?

-Who do I call?.
-When will my health plan change become effective?.
+Who do I call?

+When will my health plan change become effective?

 Can Community Health Choice ask that I get dropped from their health plan for non-compliance, etc.?

-18 18
+/